Code-Institute-Submissions/wmolineros-Ireland-Self-Build_AugResub/README.md

 * [Foundation level](https://github.com/wmolineros/Ireland-Self-Build/blob/main/assets/images/foundation-level.JPG)

 ## Testing Steps
-The following testing steps were executed.
+The following testing steps were executed:
 1. Go to [The W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) and add HTML code.
 2. Identify "Errors" and "Warnings".
 3. Correct each error and warning that is identified.